shanhuiyang/TypeScript-MERN-Starter/README.md

   "..." : "Output truncated for readability"
 }
 ```
-## Connect app to production MongoDB
-In this step, you connect Typescript MERN project to the Cosmos DB database you just created, using a MongoDB connection string.

 ### Retrieve the database key

 To connect to the Cosmos DB database, you need the database key.
 In the Cloud Shell, use following command to retrieve the primary key.

 ```bash
 az cosmosdb list-keys --name <cosmosdb_name> --resource-group myResourceGroup
 ```

 The Azure CLI shows information similar to the following example:

 ```json
 {
   "primaryMasterKey": "RS4CmUwzGRASJPMoc0kiEvdnKmxyRILC9BWisAYh3Hq4zBYKr0XQiSE4pqx3UchBeO4QRCzUt1i7w0rOkitoJw==",